rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### Configuring Pipeline Trigger Rules

 When a repository is enabled, a webhook for it is automatically set in the version control system.
 By default, the project pipeline is triggered by a push event to a specific repository, but you can add (or change) events that trigger a build, such as a pull request or a tagging.
+When an event type is disabled, pipeline executions will not be triggered by the wehook of that event type.

+To change trigger rules for a repository:

+1. From the context menu, open the project for which you’ve configured a pipeline.
+Then select the Pipelines tab.

+1. From the pipeline for which you want to change the trigger rules, select **Ellipsis (...) > Setting**.

+1. Click on the check box to enable/disable triggering for **Push**, **Pull Request** or **Tag** event.

+1. Click **Save**.

+You can also set trigger rules to have fine-grained control of pipeline executions in pipeline configurations.
 Trigger rules come in two types:

 - **Run this when:**

     This type of rule starts the pipeline, stage, or step when a trigger explicitly occurs.

 - **Do Not Run this when:**

+    This type of rule skips the pipeline, stage, or step when a trigger explicitly occurs.

 If all conditions evaluate to true, then the pipeline/stage/step is executed.
 Otherwise it is skipped.
+When a pipeline is skipped, no execution will be triggered.
 When a stage/step is skipped, it is considered successful and follow-up stages/steps continue to run.
 Wildcard character (`*`) expansion is supported in conditions.

 {{% tabs %}}
 {{% tab "Pipeline Trigger" %}}

-You can configure trigger rules for the entire pipeline in two different contexts:

-{{% accordion id="pipeline-creation" label="During Initial Pipeline Configuration" %}}

 1. From the context menu, open the project for which you've configured a pipeline.
 Then select the **Pipelines** tab.